 Oregon State University and the College of Science offer students diverse forms of academic support (scholarships, mentoring), community (Science Success Center) as well as exciting experiential learning opportunities on campus, across the country, and around the world (internships, research, international study).
 Simply by planning ahead, you can incorporate many of these life-changing opportunities into your college experience.
 Below are resources to help you make the most of your experience at Oregon State.

 Do you seek guidance and conversations with faculty and student mentors as you navigate your first year in college?
 Do you have questions about academics, campus culture and life in general?

-An exciting faculty-student mentor program, launched in 2018, pairs first-year students with faculty and student mentors.
-Taking its inspiration from studies that show significant gains in retention and graduation rates due to timely and effective mentoring relationships, the FMSP program focuses on developing stronger relationships between students and faculty to help students cope and thrive in the midst of transformative changes during their first year away from home.
+An exciting faculty-student mentor program, called Beaver Connect, launched in 2018.
+It pairs first-year students with faculty and student mentors.
+Taking its inspiration from studies that show significant gains in retention and graduation rates due to timely and effective mentoring relationships, Beaver Connect focuses on developing stronger relationships between students and faculty to help students cope and thrive in the midst of transformative changes during their first year away from home.

 Several science and mathematics faculty are actively involved as mentors in teams that consist of one faculty, one peer mentor and five students.
 Teams meet for one hour every other week during Fall, Winter and Spring terms during students' first year at OSU.
 The program is led by College of Science Dean Roy Haggerty and Dan Larson, interim vice provost for student affairs.